ConsoleTVs/sswr/README.md

 ### Note about usage with SvelteKit

-Temporarily you need to add sswr to the screw optimization exclusions in thevelve.config.js file:
+Temporarily you need to add sswr to the Vite optimization exclusions in thevelve.config.js file:

 ```js
 vite: {